-In May 2020, the Group sold all of its investment in Yitian Xindong, as well as its rights to contingent returnable consideration under certain price adjustment mechanisms in connection with its original investment, with a total consideration of RMB313.6 million and recognized a disposal loss of RMB14.7 million in 2020.
+In May 2020, the Group sold all of its equity investment in Yitian Xindong, as well as its rights to contingent returnable consideration under certain price adjustment mechanisms in connection with its original investment, with a total consideration of RMB313.6 million and recognized a disposal loss of RMB14.7 million in 2020.
 Yitian Xindong was a subsidiary and a separate reporting unit of the Group, and the disposal of Yitian Xindong represented the Group's strategic shift in operation of online literature business that had a major effect on the Group's operations and financial results.
 Therefore, the disposal of Yitian Xindong was qualified for reporting as a "discontinued operation" in the Group's financial statements.
-Accordingly, Yitian Xindong's results of operations have been excluded from the Group's results from continuing operations in the consolidated statements of comprehensive income/(loss) and are presented in separate line items as discontinued operations for the years ended December 31, 2019 and 2020.
+Accordingly, Yitian Xindong's results of operations have been excluded from the Group's results from continuing operations in the consolidated statements of comprehensive income/(loss) and are presented in separate line items as discontinued operations for the year ended December 31, 2020.
 The financial information disclosed in this 20-F document is presented on a continuing operations basis, unless otherwise specifically stated.

-The following tables set forth the results of operations and cash flows of discontinued operations, that were included in the Group's consolidated financial statements (in thousands):
+The following tables set forth the results of operations and cash flows of discontinued operations, which were included in the Group's consolidated financial statements (in thousands):

-For the Years Ended December 31,
+For the Year Ended December 31, 2020

-2019 2020

-Revenues 203,281 69,917
+Revenues 69,917

-Cost of revenues (84,972) (33,875)
+Cost of revenues (33,875)

-Gross profit 118,309 36,042
+Gross profit 36,042

 Operating expenses:

-Sales and marketing expenses (74,011) (29,377)
+Sales and marketing expenses (29,377)

-General and administrative expenses (29,741) (6,539)
+General and administrative expenses (6,539)

-Technology and product development expenses (26,016) (9,664)
+Technology and product development expenses (9,664)

 Goodwill impairment (39,352)

-Changes in fair value of financial assets-contingent returnable consideration 62,051 -
+Changes in fair value of financial assets-contingent returnable consideration

-Total operating expenses (67,717) (84,932)
+Total operating expenses (84,932)

-Income/(loss) from operations 50,592 (48,890)
+Loss from operations (48,890)

-Interest income, net 597 270
+Interest income, net 270

 Loss from disposal of discontinued operations (14,678)

-Others, net 1,344 569
+Others, net 569

-Income/(loss) before tax 52,533 (62,729)
+Loss before tax (62,729)

-Income tax benefit 1,709 363
+Income tax benefit 363

-Net income/(loss) from discontinued operations 54,242 (62,366)
+Net loss from discontinued operations (62,366)

-For the Years En For the Years Ended December 31, 2019 2020 Net cash provided by discontinued operating activities 41,080 186 Net cash (used in)/provided by discontinued investing activities (80,352) 265,753 Net cash used in discontinued financing activities (144,100)
+For the Year Ended December 31, 2020

+Net cash provided by discontinued operating activities 186

+Net cash provided by discontinued investing activities 265,753

+Net cash used in discontinued financing activities

-\ The results of operations and cash flows of discontinued operations included those of the discontinued operations from January 1, 2020 to May 18, 2020.
+^{} The results of operations and cash flows of discontinued operations included those of the discontinued operations from January 1, 2020 to May 18, 2020.